ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect02.md

 By the end of this lecture students should have everything they need to make significant progress with the upcoming lab.

-## C++ variables and programs in memory
+## C++ variables
 * Unlike Python, you MUST "declare" variables on first appearance in any C++ program.
 We'll discuss what this means.
-* The data type of a variable determines a number of things about how the variable is stored in memory
 * Scope and lifetime of variables
-* Our model of memory, units of memory
+* We will look at three specific datatypes: char, int and string

 ## C++ conditionals
-* For loops are DIFFERENT in C++ than in Python.
+* If else statements are DIFFERENT in C++ than in Python.
 We'll discuss.
-* If else and while loops are DIFFERENT in C++ than in Python.
+* For and while loops are DIFFERENT in C++ than in Python.
 We'll discuss.

-## Test driven development
-* Explore the TDD paradigm
-* Coding example: Fizzbuzz in C++
+## Under the hood of program compilation
+* Ways to compile: g++ and make

+## File I/O basics
+* Examining text files using 1) an editor 2) cat command 3) hexdump
+* Opening a file: open()
+* Reading a line from a file: getline()
+* Reading until the end of file is reached
+* Detecting failures

 ## Github Basics
 * Creating a repository on github
-* Adding a new file to the repository
+* Adding a new file to the repository using github's webinterface
 * Gentle intro to github command line: cloning a repo to a local machine, syncing repos with git add, commit and push